 After cleaning the ear, bandage the ear to prevent aural hematomas following trauma.
 (Aural hematoma is a collection of blood and other fluid in the tissues on the lobe or flap of the ear caused by a ruptured blood vessel.)

 If lacerations are extensive, take your dog to the vet.

 What to Do: If you find some unusual growths in or on the ear and the bleeding is coming from the growths, try to stop the bleeding and take your dog to the vet to have the growths checked out.

 What to Do: Examine the inside of your dog's ears for mites and ticks, and the outer ears, head and neck for fleas.
 Stop the bleeding and get rid of the parasites.

-What to Do: Try to give your dog a multivitamin supplement that contains zinc, such as Animal Essentials Herbal Multi-Vitamin Pet Supplement.
+What to Do: Try to give your dog a multivitamin supplement that contains zinc, such as Only Natural Pet Ultimate Daily Canine Vitamins Plus (Affiliate link).

 The mouth is a highly sensitive area, so injuries inside the mouth are usually painful and bleeding is very often profuse.
 Your dog may be agitated so you need to handle him with care.

 Check the muzzle first for injuries, then proceed carefully to open his mouth and look inside.
 Check his gums, teeth, hard palate, tongue (also under the tongue), lips, and cheeks.